franza/continuate/README.md

 Here we can see that code is not DRY and looks pretty ugly.
 We can rewrite those handler in continuation-passing style (CPS) right away but imaging situation when you need those handlers as a regular functions, say in synchronous code.
 You will not want additional callback level in your neat synchronous code.

 Instead we can rewrite handling of data in prettier way using `continuate` module.
-It contains a bunch of utility functions you can use to easily convert regualr functions to CPS:
+It is an utility you can use to easily convert regualr functions to CPS:

 ```javascript
 var async = require('async');